Treatment Phase 3:

 We do not use so-called “Australian” dental labs that actually subcontract the work overseas to countries with less stringent quality control in a bid to cut costs.

 Australian-registered dental laboratories operate under strict regulations that serve to maintain a high standard of safety, infection control, fair working practices, qualified technicians and quality materials.
 These standards protect you from unscrupulous practices and substandard products that could negatively impact your health.
-More information about regulations and standards can be found here.

 Cheap dental imports from unregulated manufacturers cannot provide any of these guarantees.